Scots property law: Bona vacantia

 Under Scots law, ownerless property is classed as bona vacantia (lit. ‘vacant goods’), and falls into the ownership of the Crown.
 Other jurisdictions employ similar concepts of ownerless property, see bona vacantia.
 This is because the Scots law adoption of the principle that quod nullius est fit domini regis ("that which belongs to nobody becomes our lord the king's [or queen's]").
 As part of the regalia minora, that is, property rights which the Crown may exercise as it pleases, it may alienate these rights (i.e. transfer the property to another party).

 All property (both moveable or heritable) is liable to become bona vacantia, as the Scottish Law Commission note:‘As a result of the discarding of litter, every day Her Majesty becomes the owner of countless items such as cigarette ends, crisp packets and chewing gum.’Moveable property is said to be abandoned after the expiration of the right of ownership by negative prescription.
 Heritable property cannot be abandoned because of the operation of the law of land registration.

 Tasked with administering the Crown's right to ownerless or bona vacantia property is the office of the Queen's and Lord Treasurer's Remembrancer ("the QLTR").
-Today the QTLR operates under the direction of the Scottish Ministers (Public Revenue (Scotland) Act 1833, s.2), and is based in Edinburgh at the Scottish Government's Victoria Quay Building.
+The QTLR operates under the direction of the Scottish Ministers (Public Revenue (Scotland) Act 1833, s.2), and is based in Edinburgh at the Scottish Government's Victoria Quay Building.